iboB/dynamix/README.md

 DynaMix v2 is a complete rewrite and though it has the same idea as v1, it is incompatible with it, and has a different interface, and different implementation for most features, and different terminology for some.

 The last release of DynaMix v1 was [v1.4.0](https://github.com/iboB/dynamix/releases/tag/v1.4.0).
 The documentation is available [here](https://ibob.bg/dynamix/v1/index.html)

+A list of the most notable differences between v1 and v2 can be found [here](doc/misc/v2-vs-v1.md).

 ## Boost.Mixin